notmuch/notmuch/doc/notmuch-emacs.rst

 Notmuch replaces the static assignment of messages with the more dynamic notion of searching.
-Notmuch-hello presents the user with a customizable set of saved searchs.
+Notmuch-hello presents the user with a customizable set of saved searches.
 The initial defaults are ``tag:inbox`` and ``tag:unread``, but you can customize the following variables

 :index:`notmuch-saved-searches`
-    A list of cons pairs, the first being the name to display, the second being a query string for notmuch.
+    A list of cons pairs, the first being the name to display, the second being a query string for Notmuch.
 See section “Description” in Notmuch Query Syntax.

 :index:`notmuch-saved-searches-sort-function`